 The business management should also consider the elasticity of the demand of their offering product while setting its price.

 Costs, Prices & Offering of Competitors

-One of external factors affecting pricing decisions of the business is the costs, price and offering of the competitors as compared to its own cost, price & offering.
-This means that the management of the business should take into account the change in the price and offering of the competitors and take steps accordingly.
+There are some external factors affecting pricing decisions of the business.
+Such as the costs, price and offering of the competitors as compared to its own cost, price & offering.
+This means that the management of the business should take into account the change in the price.
+Although, offering of the competitors and take steps accordingly.

-There are also some other external factors affecting pricing decisions and are important to be considered in determining a price for a product or service, like economic conditions of the country, government rules and regulations etc.
+Other external factors affecting pricing decisions are also important to be considered.
+While determining a price for a product or service, like economic conditions of the country, government rules and regulations etc.

 Hello everyone!
 This is Richard Daniels, a full-time passionate researcher & blogger.
 He holds a Ph.D. degree in Economics.
 He loves to write about economics, e-commerce, and business-related topics for students to assist them in their studies.
 That's the sole purpose of Business Study Notes.